Azure/KAN/docs/tutorial/Create-a-custom-model.md

     ![](./media/213d25b05e45e2786acbc49403b7bc5b.png)

     If you select **No**, you can create your own model.
 Then enter the **Model Name**, **Type**, and **Objects**.

+    > [!NOTE]
+    > Since classification models are in preview, they can't be used in AI Skills or Deployment.

 ![](./media/47e4b4825eca44d66ef76dd5e54bc220.png)